BDC Hamburger Icon

 Open row

 Managing permissions on files and folders can be an enormous time drain for IT professionals.
-Users have home folders; departments have proprietary folders; projects have unique folders — it goes on and on.
+Users have home folders, departments have proprietary folders, projects have unique folders — the list goes on and on.
 Not everyone should have access to every folder, so permissions are crucial.

-Fortunately, PowerShell modules can streamline and automate permission management to save time and improve your organization’s access control practices.
+Fortunately, PowerShell modules can streamline and automate file system access control lists (ACLs) and permission management, saving time and improving your organization’s access control practices.

 Did You Know?Did you know

-Scripting languages like Microsoft PowerShell improve permission management efficiency and accuracy while making routine tasks simpler and more reliable.
+Scripting languages like Microsoft PowerShell can enhance permission management efficiency and accuracy while making routine tasks simpler and more reliable.

 The three stages are outlined below.